vkubiv/operation_result/README.md

 ```

-## What is package is not meant to be used for?
+## What is the package not meant to be used for?

-This package don't have a goal to replace exceptions as generic errors handling mechanism in Dart.
+This package doesn't have a goal to replace exceptions as a generic error-handling mechanism in Dart.
-It is tailored for specific use case of "expected" errors, where usage of exceptions is not convenient.
+It is tailored for the specific use case of "expected" errors, where the usage of exceptions is not convenient.

 ## Limitations and drawbacks